budnyinqa/CSharp-OOP-Exercises/README.md

 The purpose of the project is to correctly encode the data provided as a declared character string.
 Upon running the program, the following should be displayed on the screen:

 - the value of the string before compression,
-- a list in ascending order of the characters contained in the input string, along with their frequencies and the assigned codewords read from the Huffman tree, in the format: `"A, 17, 01101001";`
+- a list in ascending order of the characters contained in the input string, along with their frequencies and the assigned codewords read from the Huffman tree, in the format: `A, 17, 01101001`
 - the resulting encoded string, in which individual codewords are separated by the sequence `[ , ]` (comma followed by space).

 The end of the compression code sequence should be indicated by displaying the word `[ , EOF]` (comma followed by `EOF`).
 The program should provide the user with the ability to encode a user-defined character string.